 3. Schindler’s List (1993)

 The Holocaust will probably go down in the history as one of the most cruel decisions of one mad German.
 But there was another German, who saved over a thousand lives from their fate in the concentration camps and thus established the greatest story about humanity from man to man.
-Spielberg’s second on this list is about the life of Oskar Schindler who wanted to take advantage of the ongoing war by appointing POWs in his factory but ended up saving their lives from the Nazi apathy.
+Spielberg’s second film on this list is about the life of Oskar Schindler who wanted to take advantage of the ongoing war by appointing POWs in his factory but ended up saving their lives.
 Technically brilliant, it is highlighted by its black and white cinematography and that scene of the girl in red coat walking down the street.
-Need I say anything more?

 Read More: Best Friendship Movies of All Time